amrdraz/se-assignment/README.md

 - You can look up the documentation of each of these modules and how to use them on your own.

-- You don't need to declare a rout for each resource in express you can simply declare a static file directory to server your public folder.
+- You don't need to declare a route for each resource in express you can simply declare a static file directory to server your public folder.

-> The quote test should test all functions in quote.js

-To test the random selection you can assert that the returned quote is included in one of the quotes you can get from getQuotesFromJSON or when testing the db from getQuotesFromDB

 You can read a json file using require `require('../quotes.js')` here I'm assuming quotes.json is one directory up